rebelsky/le21/_assignments/misc-07.md

   with your colleagues about the content of the discussion or about design decisions in the diagram.
 submitting: |
-  Please enter your answers in the appropriate channels on Teams.
+  Please email your diagram to me.
 link: true
 ---
 **Background:** While we participate in a variety of discussions, we